Your Questions Answered!

 - There may be financing options available for the procedure.

 Stem cell therapy uses your own stem cells.
 Since the cells come from your own body, there is no chance of your body rejecting it.
 It is just boosting your own ability to heal.
 There is a small risk of infection as is standard with any injection procedure.
 You can expect the stem cell harvesting site where our providers collected the stem cells to be sore for a few days after the procedure.

 What is the success rate of these types of therapies?

-- Our experience is that most patients will have significant relief of pain around 1-2 months after the procedure.
+- In our experience, most patients will experience significant pain relief approximately 1-2 months after the procedure.
 Many patients report improvements within days.

-- Overall, 75-80% of our patients have had significant pain relief and improved function of the joint following the procedure(s).
-There have not been many studies of the long term outcomes of stem cell procedures reported in the literature although the safety of these procedures has been tracked for many years with few (barely any) complications reported.
+- Overall, 75-80% of our patients have significant pain relief and improved function after their stem cell procedure(s).
+Few studies have looked at the long-term outcomes of stem cell procedures even though the safety of these procedures has been tracked for many years with few complications reported.